yz-abdulrehman-khan/eventio/README.md

 https://kentcdodds.com/blog/how-to-use-react-context-effectively
 https://kentcdodds.com/blog/application-state-management-with-react
 ```
+- [ ] There are some issues in the deployed link, start script is now `node server.js` due to heroku deployment.
+When the browser url contains a path like `https://eventio-yz.herokuapp.com/events` and you refresh it, then it says `Cannot GET /events`, I want to debug this but one due to time constraints I am not able to look into this. if you change start script to `react-scripts start` it should work fine you can check that on local on the `dev` branch.

 ## Queries ?
 Reach out to me I will be more than happy to help you out.